+On 21st July the English fleet engaged the Armada off Plymouth near the Eddystone rocks.
 At the end of the first day's fighting, only one ship was sunk, the San Salvador.
 During the fighting a tremendous explosion tore out the Spanish ship's stern castle and killed 200 members of the crew.
 It was later discovered that a gunner's carelessness resulted in a spark reaching the gunpowder in the rear hold.
+(15)

-The Duke of Medina Sidonia now sent a message to the Duke of Parma in Dunkirk: "I am anchored here two leagues from Calais with the enemy's fleet on my flank.
+The Armada anchored at Calais and the Duke of Medina Sidonia sent a message to the Duke of Parma in Dunkirk : "I am anchored here two leagues from Calais with the enemy's fleet on my flank.
 They can cannonade me whenever they like, and I shall be unable to do them much harm in return."
 He asked Parma to send fifty ships to help him break out of Calais.
 Parma was unable to help as he had less than twenty ships and most of those were not yet ready to sail.

 That night Medina Sidonia sent out a warning to his captains that he expected a fire-ship attack.
 This tactic had been successfully used by Francis Drake in Cadiz in 1587 and the fresh breeze blowing steadily from the English fleet towards Calais, meant the conditions were ideal for such an attack.
 He warned his captains not to panic and not to head out to the open sea.
 Medina Sidonia confidently told them that his patrol boats would be able to protect them from any fire-ship attack that took place.

-Medina Sidonia had rightly calculated what would happen.
-Charles Howard and Francis Drake were already organizing the fire-ship attack.
+Medina Sidonia was right to be worried by such an attack.
+This was the opportunity that Charles Howard of Effingham, the English commander, had been waiting for.
 It was decided to use eight fairly large ships for the operation.
 All the masts and rigging were tarred and all the guns were left on board and were primed to go off of their own accord when the fire reached them.
 John Young, one of Drake's men, was put in charge of the fire-ships.
+(17)

 Soon after midnight the eight ships were set fire to and sent on their way.
 The Spaniards were shocked by the size of the vessels.
 Nor had they expected the English to use as many as eight ships.
 The Spanish patrol ships were unable to act fast enough to deal with the problem.
 The Spanish captains also began to panic when the guns began exploding.
 They believed that the English were using hell-burners (ships crammed with gunpowder).
 This tactic had been used against the Spanish in 1585 during the siege of Antwerp when over a thousand men had been killed by exploding ships.

 The fire-ships did not in fact cause any material damage to the Spanish ships at all.
 They drifted until they reached the beach where they continued to burn until the fire reached the water line.
-Medina Sidonia, on board the San Martin, had remained near his original anchorage.
+Medina Sidonia, on board the São Martinho, had remained near his original anchorage.
 However, only a few captains had followed his orders and the vast majority had broken formation and sailed into the open sea.
+(18)

 Tell her (Elizabeth) from me that...
 I must warn her to consider deeply the evils which may result in England from a change in religion... if this change is made all idea of my marriage with her must be broken off.